7 – 12 Aug 2023

 After a breakfast with spectacular views you look forward to a day of challenging walking.
 You’ll rapidly reach the majestic scenery of the high mountains as you climb from Aunac at 766m to the Cabane de Subera at 1499m.

 The path rises steeply to the Col de la Core (1,395 m) where you’ll enjoy a buffet lunch that’s provided by your support team.
-You’ll collect your kit for the night before continuing your hike, contouring around the mountainside to the Cabane de Subéra (1,499 m) which you’ll reach after just 2 hours.
+You’ll collect your overnight kit for your camp out tonight and then continue your hike, contouring around the mountainside to the Cabane de Subéra (1,499 m) which you’ll reach after just 2 hours.

-You’ll wild camp tonight in tents provided by your guides but first enjoy a superb 3 course meal that is provided for you.
+You’ll wild camp tonight in tents provided by your guides but first enjoy a superb meal that is provided for you.

 Distance: 13kms Walking Time: 8-9 hours